Artists Share Their Most Helpful Pieces of Advice

 “I always remembered something a teacher in the Netherlands said.
 It was in Dutch (‘toeval is wat je toevalt’), but roughly it means that coincidences are the things that come to you or fall into your lap, the things that you can work with.
 It helps me keep an open and inquisitive mind.” – Mieke Tracy

 Roos van der Vliet

 “That must have been the moment when this teacher of mine in art school, named Rinke Nijburg, told me to start painting with acrylics instead of oil paint.
 Although I didn’t really feel like it, because I thought that the way I wanted to paint could only be achieved through oil, I did what he told me.
 And it turned out to be exactly what I needed.
 This paint did exactly what I wanted!
 I could paint in multiple layers, wet and dry, could paint soft focus or very sharp, and the colors would stay bright instead of melting together till it would be a dirty brownish color all over the canvas (which always happened at a certain point and which used to frustrate me).”

 “Although my choice to paint in acrylics still gets questioned sometimes (which annoys me quite a bit), I think it’s the perfect medium for me.
-What I can do with acrylics, I could never do in oil, or with a pencil for that matter, or with watercolors, or ballpoints.
+What I can do with acrylics, I could never do in oil, with a pencil for that matter, or with watercolors or ballpoints.
 Everyone should find their own perfect medium to work with.
-I’m still grateful that my teacher stimulated me to at least try it, and to break down my preconceptions.” – Roos van der Vliet
+I’m still grateful that my teacher stimulated me to at least try it and to break down my preconceptions.” – Roos van der Vliet

 Want more tips for success delivered straight to your inbox?
 Sign up for the Artist Newsletter.